shiwanisapkota/shiwanisapkota-MADA-project/README.md

 # Overview

 This repository is a final project for Modern Applied Data Analysis (EPID 8060E) course.
-A template file and folder structure for the MADA project/paper done with R/Quarto/Github.

 # Used Programs